susanBuck/cs1graphics-helper/README.md

 <img src='screenshot.png' alt='Screenshot of cs1graphicshelper'>

-+ `drawReferencePoints(canvas)`: Marks the reference point of any objects on the canvas with a small orange circle.
++ `drawReferencePoints(canvas)`: Marks the reference point of any objects on the canvas with a small orange circle; Layers have a small `L` inside the circle.
 + `drawGrid(canvas,width)`: Draws a labeled grid on the canvas to help pick your coordinate points.
-Give a width, such as `100` to set the width/height of the grid.
+Give a dimension, such as `100` to set the width/height of the grid.
-+ `markClicks(canvas)`: Prints the coordinates of every mouse click.
++ `markClicks(canvas)`: Prints the coordinates of every mouse click; can slow things down, so toggle it on/off as needed.

 ## Demo